 Aya's choices and actions she did toawards her father really hit close to home for me and reminded me of my father and how I used to treat him.
 I say this again, it's such a real thing that happens in many families across nations and it was touched upon with such finesse in a little amount of time.

 We can't all relate to seven different women or men all wanting to de-robe us, or I to being a ripped mofo on a swimming team.
 However we can all realte to family and love, when done right brings out many emotions not only in you but in the work and that's why i love the characters so much in this anime

 Dareka no Manazashi (Someone's Gaze) is a quick piece that will enthrall you and when it's done leave with a good impression, then you go on about your day.
 Some things these days are like three hours and end up being forgettable or feeling pointless and mundane.
 This film is eight minutes and leaves you wanting more, even though there might not be more like the movie says "the fact is that happiness will continue"

 Something that’s fresh is a good fun time.
 Sure it could’ve been better but ultimately it’s something you don’t regret experiencing

 Recommendation: Watch it!

-So I discovered this little short thanks to a commercial for a construction company called Taisei that I happened to stumble across a bunch of years ago.
+I discovered this little short thanks to a commercial for a construction company called Taisei that I stumbled across a bunch of years ago.